mobilemind/js2uri/README.md

 ## Compatibility

+Version 1.9.0 drops support & testing for node < 12.0.0

+Version 1.8.0 drops snyk in build process as it doubled the dependencies

+Version 1.7.0 drops support & testing for node < 10.0.0

 Version 1.6.6 and above require node > 8.0.0.

+Version 1.6.1 drops support & testing for node < 9.0.0

+Version 1.4.0 begins a focus on the contemporary LTS releases of `node`.

+Version 1.3.21 extends this to node >= 0.10.0.

+Version 1.3.14 and above works with node 0.10.x - 0.12.x as the engine.

 Version 1.3.0 begins grunt 0.4.0 compatibility and ends compatibility with earlier versions of grunt.
 Use [js2uri 1.2.0] if you require grunt 0.3.x compatibility.

-Version 1.3.14 and above works with node 0.10.x - 0.12.x as the engine.
-Version 1.3.21 extends this to node >= 0.10.0.

-Version 1.4.0 begins a focus on the contemporary LTS releases of `node`.

-Version 1.6.1 drops support & testing for node < 9.0.0

-Version 1.7.0 drops support & testing for node < 10.0.0

-Version 1.8.0 drops snyk in build process as it doubled the dependencies

 ## Example